-- USCIS continued to train adjudications officers across the Service Center Operations (SCOPS) Directorate to improve the time that it takes to adjudicate petitions for VAWA, T, and U nonimmigrant status.
-This unique training ensures that officers understand the dynamics associated with domestic violence and abuse, crime victimization, human trafficking, and confidentiality, as well as the role of immigration relief in victim safety. - USCIS continued its U visa workshare program, which started in September 2016, between the Vermont Service Center (VSC) Humanitarian Division and the Nebraska Service Center (NSC) to support consistency of adjudications and efficient use of available resources. - USCIS SCOPS headquarters, VSC, and NSC remained in constant contact to ensure consistency in the application of USCIS policy and immigration law and regulation in the adjudication of VAWA, T, and U nonimmigrant petitions. - VSC and NSC continued to assign applicant service work (e.g., inquiries into the status of a petition) to officers within the unit.
-In FY 2021, because of health and safety procedures and most employees working remotely because of the COVID-19 pandemic, the phone hotline was not in operation and only written inquiries could be submitted via email.
-USCIS was answering written inquiries within 30 business days. - U nonimmigrant status filings far exceeded the 10,000 statutory visa cap again in FY 2021.
+- USCIS continued to train adjudications officers across the Service Center Operations (SCOPS) Directorate to improve the time that it takes to adjudicate applications for VAWA and T nonimmigrant status, as well as petitions for U nonimmigrant status.
+This unique training ensures that officers understand the dynamics associated with domestic violence and abuse, crime victimization, human trafficking, and confidentiality, as well as the role of immigration relief in victim safety. - USCIS continued its U visa workshare program, which started in September 2016, between the Vermont Service Center (VSC) Humanitarian Division and the Nebraska Service Center (NSC) to support consistency of adjudications and efficient use of available resources. - USCIS SCOPS headquarters, VSC, and NSC remained in constant contact to ensure consistency in the application of USCIS policy and immigration law and regulation in the adjudication of U nonimmigrant petitions, as well as T nonimmigrant applications. - VSC and NSC continued to assign applicant service work (e.g., inquiries into the status of a petition) to officers within the unit.
+VSC and NSC continue to provide customer service responses to written inquiries submitted via email or regular postal mail.
+USCIS was answering written inquiries within 30 business days. - U nonimmigrant status filings far exceeded the 10,000 statutory visa cap again in FY 2022.
 By statute, no more than 10,000 individuals may be issued U visas or may be provided U nonimmigrant status in any fiscal year.
 Derivative family members are not subject to the annual cap.
 From 2007 to June 2021, if the numerical cap was reached, USCIS would review the petition, and if the petitioner established eligibility for the U nonimmigrant status, USCIS placed the individual on the U visa waiting list.
-While on the U visa waiting list, principal petitioners and derivative family members residing in the United States would receive deferred action and would be eligible to apply for work authorization. - USCIS is bound by the annual limit on the number of U visa petitions that it is allowed to approve each year.
-However, no such limit exists on placing eligible petitions on the waiting list or issuing employment authorization.
-In June 2021, USCIS issued new policy guidance on employment authorization for noncitizens seeking U nonimmigrant status with pending, bona fide petitions.
-USCIS anticipates that the new bona fide determination process will reduce the amount of time that U visa petitioners living in the United States wait before receiving an initial adjudicative decision from USCIS, and will provide critical benefits to victims with pending bona fide U visa petitions much sooner than under the current U visa waiting list adjudicative process.
+While on the U visa waiting list, principal petitioners and derivative family members residing in the United States would receive deferred action and would be eligible to apply for work authorization.
+After an update to the USCIS Policy Manual in June 2021, USCIS now also reviews petitions to determine if they are bona fide.
+If the petition is deemed bona fide and the principal petitioner and qualifying family members living in the United States merits a favorable exercise of discretion, they receive employment authorization and deferred action.
+If a petition cannot be deemed bona fide, USCIS conducts a waiting list adjudication, as described above.
+Petitioners placed on the waiting list before June 14, 2021, will be adjudicated for U nonimmigrant status in receipt date order concurrently with those petitioners who received bona fide determination EADs and deferred action.